 Spring4Shell Risk Assessment

 Like the Java-based utility Log4j, in which the critical Log4Shell vulnerability exists, Java Spring Core is a ubiquitous part of the software supply chain.
-In addition to the Apache Tomcat framework—an extremely common open-source web server container which ExtraHop research indicates is present in more than 75% of environments—it's not currently known exactly how many Java-based applications are affected, making the vulnerability especially concerning.
+In addition to the Apache Tomcat framework—an extremely common open-source web server container which ExtraHop research indicates is present in more than 75% of environments—it's not currently known exactly how many Java-based applications are affected, making the supply chain attack especially concerning.

 Most businesses have hundreds of vendor-provided software applications in their environments that may or may not be running Spring Core, often with no access to the source code, making it difficult to determine risk.
 It may not be the case that millions of applications are vulnerable, but just one common application built with Spring Core (such as Apache Tomcat) translates into a huge opportunity for attackers.